Before Starting School

 If you have an emergency whereby you are unable to collect your child at the end of the day you must contact the office staff immediately.
 If a child is not collected at 3.00 p.m. we will check for any information about changes to the normal collection routines.
 If no information is available, we will attempt to contact parents/carers at home/work/mobile phones.
-At 3.15 p.m. it your child remains uncollected they will be placed into the 3 0’Clock Club and a charge will be made for the session.
+At 3.15 p.m. if your child remains uncollected they will be placed into the late room and a charge of £10 will be made.
 You will be asked to sign and give a reason for your late collection when you arrive to pick up your child.
 If by 6pm it has not been possible to make contact with any parent, relative or emergency contact and there is no indication of why the child has not been picked up, it will be necessary to contact Social Services.

 What if my child cannot attend school?